Share On

 Check Their Wings

 Take a look at the turkey’s wings.
-You can check the wing that is facing away from your body now, and then check the other wing later after you rotate the turkey to their other side.
+You can check the wing that is facing away from your body now, and then check their other wing later after you rotate the turkey to their other side.
 The wings should be held close to their body, be generally symmetrical, and there should be movement in the wings’ joints when they flex.
 A weak, droopy wing can be a sign of a fracture.
-Be very careful when checking the wings – if the turkey starts struggling or flapping their wings, set them down/stop handling them to avoid injuring their wings.
+Be very careful when checking the wings – if the turkey starts struggling or flapping their wings, set them down/stop handling them to avoid injuring their wings (and to avoid being injured yourself).

 Check Their Breast And Keel

-The turkey’s breast should be blister-free and firm.
 Males, as well as some females, have a bristly beard protruding from their chest.
 In males, these can be quite long, resembling a horse’s tail.
-In females, they may be so short that they aren’t visible through their feathers, or they may protrude only slightly.
+In females, the beard may be so short that it isn’t visible through their feathers, or it may protrude only slightly.

-If a turkey is laying eggs and crushing them, you must be diligent about keeping them clean, as egg-covered feathers will attract flies, which can lead to flystrike.
+If a turkey is laying eggs and crushing them while nesting, you must be diligent about keeping them clean, as egg material will attract flies, which can lead to flystrike.

 Check Their Crop